 17. Adopt a canine workout buddy:

-Exercise is as good for your dog as it is for you.
+Exercise is as good for your dog as it is for you, so why not use it as a great at-home workout for women?
 Regular exercise can help prevent many of the same health issues in your dog that affect people, including heart disease, diabetes, and obesity.
-Plus, exercising with your dog not only provides you a reliable workout buddy, but it can also strengthen the bond with your dog.
+Plus, exercising with your dog not only provides you a reliable workout buddy, but can also strengthen the bond with your dog.
 If your dog isn’t used to walking, start slowly, perhaps only walking five or 10 minutes at a time.
 No dog?
-Volunteer to walk dogs at your local animal shelter, ask to accompany your friends when they walk their pooches, or check in with older neighbors to see if they need help walking their pup.
+Volunteer to walk dogs at your local animal shelter, ask to accompany your friends when they walk their pooches, or check-in with older neighbors to see if they need help walking their pup.

 18. Get your groove on:

-Dancing isn’t only a calorie burner, it’s also a great mood booster, Sheppard says.
+Dancing isn’t only a great at home workout for women, it’s also a great mood booster, Sheppard says.
 Crank your favorite tunes and whether you’re dancing by yourself or a partner (your significant other, kids, or your pets), just let yourself go and have fun.

 Here are a few hand-picked articles for you to read next: